 2. Get on a schedule

-As a lawyer, you’re probably strapped for time.
-That’s why scheduling Instagram posts can save you hours and boost productivity.
+As a lawyer, you’re probably (okay, definitely) strapped for time.
+That’s why scheduling Instagram posts in advance can save you hours and boost productivity.

 Lastly, consider building out an editorial calendar weeks or months in advance.
-Sit down and brainstorm ideas for evergreen posts, either alone or with your team.
+Sit down and brainstorm ideas for evergreen legal social media posts, either alone or with your team.
 By creating a clear vision of what you want to share, you’ll save time and produce thoughtful content.

 3. Scope out your content